1eemur/eesti-keelt/README.md

 - Estonian Content Database
 - List of Estonian Books, Websites, YouTube Channels and Podcasts
 - Other Language Learning Tools
-- FAQ Regarding the Estonian Language
+- FAQ for Common Questions and Grammar Topics

 ## Known Issues:
 - Anchor tags are slightly misaligned when viewing the site on mobile devices
-- Need to add image caching
 - Image elements missing explicit width and height
 - Using PNG instead of WebP/AVIF for image files
 - H tag structure is very crude
-- The Estonian Flag image's aspect ratio is slightly distorted

 ## Additions:
 This site was created out of an abundance of notes I gathered during my time studying Estonian over the last year, but it is by no means an exhaustive list.
 I have no affiliation with any of the resources or coupons included.
 If you have any additional resources, links, or ideas, please feel free to reach out via Discord.
 I have my handle listed below.

 ## Disclosure
-I have not created any of the content or resources on this web page and do not claim any ownership over the materials listed above.
+I have not created any of the content or resources on this web page and do not claim any ownership over the materials listed.
 I've simply built this site to act as a central hub, providing information to Estonian learners.
 This page was inspired by Priit and Jekk55's Google Doc from the Estonian Language Learning Server.

-Site created in 2022 by Lemur 4678
+Site created in 2022 by lemurwx